 Malvern Museum organises a number of activities throughout the year.

 Malvern Museum organises a number of events to raise money to meet the cost of running the museum and updating display fixtures.
-Re-enactments of the Water Cure have proved quite popular and take place in the Coach House Theatre, Malvern.
+Re-enactments of the Water Cure have proved quite popular and have taken place in the Coach House Theatre, Malvern.
 Florence Nightingale and Edward Elgar have also been the subjects of public lectures.

 The museum takes part in the National Heritage weekend in early September.
 Admission to the museum is free and stewards often dress in costume.
 Donations are encouraged of course!
-The dulcitone, a portable piano type instrument, is played outside.
+The dulcitone, a portable piano type instrument, has been played outside in the past.
 It was originally played at St Anne’s Well by ‘Blind George’ to entertain visitors in the last century.

 Outside exhibitions are designed and supervised by other enthusiastic volunteers.
 Malvern Museum pops up in the Public Library, Great Malvern Priory, WestFest and some county organised events, and exhibitions offer the public a glimpse into different periods from Malvern’s history.
 In this way some of our prints and artefacts are seen by a larger audience, and again donations are often forthcoming.

 Priory Gatehouse Restoration Fundraising Activities

 Malvern Museum has already been responsible for two fairly major programmes to restore parts of the Priory Gatehouse.
-2018 saw the conclusion of the third phase to repair and conserve the stonework, gutters, roof, wall tiles, parapet and stone mullion windows.
+2018 saw the conclusion of the third phase to repair and conserve the stonework, gutters, roof, parapet and stone mullion windows.
 We were grateful to a number of charitable organisation who generously gave grants towards this work.